You are here

 Zones Dégroupées and Zones Non-Dégroupées Explained

-One thing to note about Internet access in France is your options depend on what type of "zone" you are in.
-The historic telecommunications provider in France is Orange (formerly France Télécom), which still owns and operates a considerable amount of the phone and internet infrastructure throughout France.
-In some areas access to Internet is slower and generally more expensive (see below).
+One thing to note about Internet access in France is that your options depend on what type of "zone" you are in.
+The historic telecommunications provider in France is Orange (formerly France Télécom), which still owns and operates a considerable amount of the phone and Internet infrastructure throughout France.
+In some areas though, access to Internet is slower and generally more expensive (see below).

-Throughout most of France, however, Internet infrastructure has been separated from fixed telephone infrastructure, allowing multiple companies to operate in the same area (zones dégroupées).
-Internet is much higher speed and generally cheaper in these areas.
+Throughout most of France, the Internet infrastructure has been separated from the fixed telephone infrastructure, allowing multiple companies to operate in the same area (zones dégroupées).
+Internet is of much higher speed and generally cheaper in these areas.

-In some areas (mostly rural), known as zones non-dégroupées, internet service providers must rent use of phone and internet infrastructure from Orange.
+In some areas (mostly rural), known as zones non-dégroupées, Internet service providers must rent the use of the phone and Internet infrastructure from Orange.
 These zones represent just under 10% of phone lines in France and are quickly disappearing.
-High speed broadband is generally not available in zones non-dégroupées, nor are certain other services commonly offered by internet service providers (TV via ADSL).
+High speed broadband is generally not available in zones non-dégroupées, nor are certain other services commonly offered by Internet service providers (TV via ADSL).
 Customers still have a choice of provider in the zones non-dégroupées, though offers are not as competitive.

-However, most areas in France are zones dégroupées, meaning that phone and internet infrastructure has been "unbundled" and customers are free to choose any Internet service provider.
-High speed ADSL and fiber optic technologies are available in zones dégroupées.
+However, most areas in France are zones dégroupées, meaning that the phone and Internet infrastructure has been "unbundled" and customers are free to choose any Internet service provider.
+High speed ADSL and optical fibre technologies are available in zones dégroupées.

-There also exists a third possibility, dégroupage partiel (partial unbundling), in which consumers must sign up for a phone line with Orange but are free to choose a different internet service provider.
+There is also a third possibility, dégroupage partiel (partial unbundling), in which consumers must sign up for a phone line with Orange but are then free to choose a different Internet service provider.
 Internet access is generally more expensive than in zones dégroupées, but speed is faster than in the zones non-dégroupées.

 How to Sign Up for an Internet Plan in France: a step-by-step guide

-Depending on what type of zone your home is located in France, you may or may not have a choice of Internet provider.
+Depending on what type of zone your home is located in, you may or may not have a choice of Internet provider.
 However, the information required for signing up for an Internet plan in France is the same, regardless of the provider:

 - Your contact information: name, email address, (French) telephone number